How to roll back PC to earlier state using Point-in-time Restore on Windows 11

 If you need to roll back your computer to an earlier state, you’ll have access to the Windows Recovery Environment (WinRE).
 However, the method you use will depend on whether you can access the desktop.

-The instructions below show you the steps to access WinRE from the desktop environment, but you can use these other methods, even if the operating system doesn’t start correctly.
+The instructions below show you how to access WinRE from the desktop environment, but you can also use these methods if the operating system doesn’t start correctly.

 If you’ll be using a recovery point while the device is working correctly, it’s recommended to disable Device Encryption (BitLocker) before proceeding to avoid having to enter the recovery key during the rollback process.